MultiQC/MegaQC/docs/installation-prod.md

 You should now have a fully functional MegaQC server running.

-### Notes :
+### Notes:
-The password encryption relies on libffi-devel to work.
+The password encryption relies on the `libffi-devel` package to work.
 If you run an older OS, ensure that the package is installed.